Fishing For Value In A REIT Bear Market: Is This A Trap?

 |41.4%

 The current real estate investment trust environment can provide a good object lesson to teach us what a bear market feels like.
-The 52-week price range for the Vanguard REIT ETF is $76.98 to $92.92, which is 20.7% decline from the high to the low.
+The 52-week price range for the Vanguard REIT ETF is $76.98 to $92.92, which is a 20.7% decline from the high to the low.

 Some Things to Remember about Bear Markets